Todd: OK. Ann, you spent quite a bit of time in Australia recently so why don't you talk about that?

 Ann: I really liked living in Australia.
-I was an international student and I studied education at the university of Sydney.
-And living in Sydney was fantasticbecuase I could go to the beach anytime I wanted and there was a great nightlife in Sydney.
+I was an international student and I studied education at the University of Sydney.
+Lliving in Sydney was fantastic becuase I could go to the beach anytime I wanted and there was a great nightlife in Sydney.
 There are lots of great clubs.
-And people were very, very friendly and easy-going and I met a lot of international people in living Sydney.
+People were very, very friendly and easy-going and I met a lot of international people living in Sydney.

 Ann: I was there for almost a year.